VoliJS/NestedTypes/README.md

 Nested Models and Collections
 -----------------------------

-To have nested models and collections, annotate attribute with Model or Collection type.
+To use nested models and collections, just annotate attributes with Model or Collection type.

 ```javascript
 var User = Model.extend({